 Make your own!

-This stylized depiction of a lily flower is, of course, most associated with the French kings and the French ancien regime more broadly.
-However, it was a very popular corner motif on Delftware tiles throughout the period of its flourishing, even as geopolitical confrontations between France and the Low Countries raged.
+This stylized lily flower is most associated with French kings and the ancien régime.
+However, it was a very popular corner motif on Delftware tiles throughout the period, even during geopolitical confrontations between France and the Low Countries.

 Make your own!

-The Greek A (De Grieksche A) factory — so named for the distinctive mark on its pottery — operated in Delft from 1658 to 1811.
-This style is an ode to their busy, classicising style of the turn of the eighteenth century under the ownership of Adrianus Kocx.
-The influence of French Huguenot emigré and engraver Daniel Marot lends a specific Baroque touch to many of their designs.
-They were collected abroad, including at Hampton Court in England under the reign of William and Mary.
+The Greek A (De Grieksche A) factory operated in Delft from 1658 to 1811.
+This style honors their busy, classicising designs from around 1700 under Adrianus Kocx, influenced by French engraver Daniel Marot's Baroque touch.
+Collected abroad, including at Hampton Court under William and Mary.

 Make your own!

 Adopted from the 1620s, the ox-head (ossenkop) corner quickly became Delftware's all-purpose frame.
-Painted mostly in cobalt blue, the motif freed painters to focus on lively centres (soldiers, ships, mythic beasts or whatever else came to their mind) while giving whole walls a neat visual grid.
-Our AI model captures that brisk, working-kiln look with quite a loose, rough style.
+Painted mostly in cobalt blue, the motif freed painters to focus on lively centres while giving walls a neat visual grid.
+The model captures that brisk, working-kiln look with a loose, rough style.

 Make your own!